 Several years back, The Power and the Honor Foundation shared this early model sheet for Buzz-Off (edit: Dušan Mitrović informs me that this was for Bug-Off), which is based off of Colin Bailey’s original concept drawings.
 Often Filmation would go with concept designs rather than final toy designs given the lead time required to produce an episode.
 In this, case, however, they ended up going with a simplified version of the final toy design.

-Buzz-Off is also a recurring character in the Golden Books series of He-Man books, although perhaps his strongest appearances is in The Rock Warriors:
+Buzz-Off is also a recurring character in the Golden Books series of He-Man books, although perhaps his strongest appearance is in The Rock Warriors:

 Buzz-Off seems to have been fairly popular, given the relative frequency of his appearances in the cartoon and mini comics.
 He was even offered as a Halloween costume by Ben Cooper back in 1985: